Testing on Headless CI Systems (Travis CI, Jenkins)

 Being based on Chromium, Electron requires a display driver to function.
 If Chromium can't find a display driver, Electron will fail to launch - and therefore not executing any of your tests, regardless of how you are running them.
-Testing Electron-based apps on Travis, Circle, Jenkins or similar Systems requires therefore a little bit of configuration.
+Testing Electron-based apps on Travis, CircleCI, Jenkins or similar Systems requires therefore a little bit of configuration.
 In essence, we need to use a virtual display driver.

 First, install Xvfb.
 It's a virtual framebuffer, implementing the X11 display server protocol - it performs all graphical operations in memory without showing any screen output, which is exactly what we need.

 Then, create a virtual Xvfb screen and export an environment variable